LukeGrahamLandry/franca/devlog.md

 - most is the same as any other language, if/while, operators.
 - parameters to a function are accessed with `args.name`
 - starting to think about how to lower yielding
+- yikes found a compiler bug where it doesn't type check something.
+- while reducing that, found a big win for debug builds (ie without -unsafe). was recompiling a @print for each match to report the value when you had a corrupted tag.
+  (both numbers are release compiler building the debug compiler, after warmup run):
+  - before: `1272764 bytes of code, 85434 bytes of data.
+[CPU Time] frontend: 1102ms, codegen: 721ms. ir_ops = 614960`
+  - after:  `1139680 bytes of code, 85434 bytes of data.
+[CPU Time] frontend: 1062ms, codegen: 631ms. ir_ops = 564633`
+  not super exciting because it doesn't affect release builds but all comptime code is debug so that's nice.

 ## (Aug 2)